🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Last Thoughts on Choosing Boat Anchors

 Ack!
-Do I purchase a galvanized steel anchor or stainless steel anchor?
-Unlike certain boating equipment like boat trailers, I wouldn't stress over this decision.
+Should I purchase a galvanized steel anchor or a stainless steel anchor?
+Unlike certain boating equipment, like boat trailers, I wouldn't stress over this decision.

 My thinking?
 If you plan on mounting your anchor at a bow pulpit and you want it to look as shiny and polished as your ride, by all means, purchase yourself a glimmering new stainless steel anchor.

-Most boaters realize this will be dragging in mud, seaweed, and who knows what else.
-They might just want to tuck their anchors out of sight beneath a hatch or seat cushion until they can clean it.
+Most boaters realize this will drag in mud, seaweed, and who knows what else.
+They might just want to tuck their anchors out of sight beneath a hatch or seat cushion until they can clean them.
 For that, galvanized steel works just fine!